cmda-minor-web/best-practices/javascript.md

 ## Split fetch url in separate chunks

 For readability and efficient code.
-Parts of the url can be reused for future fetches
+With this aproach parts of the url can be reused for future fetches.

 Good:
 ```js